chris-morse/chris-morse/README.md

 Hi, my name is Chris

-I'm a computer science student at Salisbury University
+I'm a computer science student and tutor at Salisbury University

-I'm currently working on a command line Pokemon remake

-You can contact me at cmorse1@gulls.salisbury.edu
+You can reach out to me by email at cmorse1@gulls.salisbury.edu